 UK Emergency Travel Documents

-UK Emergency Travel Documents are accepted for entry, airside transit and exit from Turkey within the dates printed on the document.
+UK Emergency Travel Documents (ETD) are accepted for entry, airside transit and exit from Turkey within the dates printed on the document.
 ETDs should be valid for a minimum period of 6 months from the date of entry into Turkey.